phsueh/daily-jive-backend/README.md

 # Daily Jive Backend
 This repo is the Sinatra backend for the app Daily Jive.
-See frontend features [here] (https://github.com/phsueh/daily-jive-frontend).
+See frontend features [here](https://github.com/phsueh/daily-jive-frontend).

 ## Installation and Setup